-- (2) No permanent sign, other than an official traffic sign, shall be erected within the right-of-way of any public street or highway. - (3) No sign shall be permitted which causes a traffic, health or safety hazard or creates a nuisance due to its placement, display or manner of construction.
-No sign shall be located so as to obstruct views of traffic. - B. Exempt signs.
-Signs which do not require a permit are as follows: - (1) Residential identification or street number identification and house number identification. - (2) Home occupation signs, one (1) sign not to exceed four (4) square feet in area. - (3) Private meeting halls. - (4) Temporary signs, including but not limited to garage sale, political, and real estate signs, not to exceed six (6) square feet, which are removed within five (5) days after the associated event has concluded - (5) "No trespassing" signs and Posted signs ("no hunting, fishing or trapping"). - (6) Utility line identification and location signs. - (7) Rest room signs. - (8) Handicapped parking and access signs. - (9) "Vacancy/no vacancy" signs which do not exceed three square feet. - (10) Accessory signs identifying such uses as "parking," "no parking" or "office," "Open/Closed" business signs, fuel signs, or banners, flags which do not exceed two square feet each. - (11) Holiday decorations erected for and during the particular holiday they relate to or symbolize. - (12) Official public information signs, memorial signs, building names, erection dates or similar information cut into masonry or other permanent surface or constructed of bronze or other noncombustible material, not to exceed sixteen square feet. - (13) Signs associated with a primary agricultural use. - (14) Non-commercial Signs, including, but limited to, historical tablets, memorial plaques, transportation signs, "No Trespassing" signs, or bulletin boards customarily incidental to places of worship, libraries, governmental agencies, museums, social clubs or societies.
+- (1) The sign size limits in this chapter are maximums and may be reduced during the site plan approval process by the Planning Board. - (2) No permanent sign, other than an official traffic sign, shall be erected within the right-of-way of any public street or highway. - (3) No sign shall be permitted which causes a traffic, health or safety hazard or creates a nuisance due to its placement, display or manner of construction.
+No sign shall be located so as to obstruct views of traffic.

+B. Exempt signs.
+Signs which do not require a permit are as follows:

+- (1) Residential identification or street number identification and house number identification. - (2) Home occupation signs, one (1) sign not to exceed six (6) square feet in area. - (3) Private meeting halls. - (4) Temporary signs, including but not limited to garage sale, political, and real estate signs, not to exceed six (6) square feet, which are removed within five (5) days after the associated event has concluded - (5) "No trespassing" signs and Posted signs ("no hunting, fishing or trapping"). - (6) Utility line identification and location signs. - (7) Rest room signs. - (8) Handicapped parking and access signs. - (9) "Vacancy/no vacancy" signs which do not exceed three square feet. - (10) Accessory signs identifying such uses as "parking," "no parking" or "office," "Open/Closed" business signs, fuel signs, or banners, flags which do not exceed two square feet each. - (11) Holiday decorations erected for and during the particular holiday they relate to or symbolize.

+- (12) Official public information signs, memorial signs, building names, erection dates or similar information cut into masonry or other permanent surface or constructed of bronze or other noncombustible material, not to exceed sixteen square feet. - (13) Signs associated with a primary agricultural use. - (14) Non-commercial Signs, including, but limited to, historical tablets, memorial plaques, transportation signs, "No Trespassing" signs, or bulletin boards customarily incidental to places of worship, libraries, governmental agencies, museums, social clubs or societies.